-- The physical interface of the TOE with the external environment is the entire surface of the IC - The electrical interface of the TOE with the external environment is made of the chip's pads including the Vdd, RESETB, XCLK, GND, IO1, SPI, SWP as well as NFC interface. - The data interface of the TOE is made of the Contact I/O, SPI, SWP and NFC interfaces. - The software interface of the TOE with the hardware consists of Special Function Registers (SFR) and CPU instructions. - The TRNG interface of the TOE is defined by the DTRNG FRO M libraries interface. - The Bootloader interface and the System API interface - The RSA interface of the TOE is defined by the RSA/SHA library interface (optional). - The interface to the SHA calculations is defined from the RSA/SHA library interface (optional)
+- The physical interface of the TOE with the external environment is the entire surface of the IC - The electrical interface of the TOE with the external environment is made of the chip's pads including the Vdd, RESETB, XCLK, GND, IO1, SPI as well as SWP interface - The data interface of the TOE is made of the Contact I/O, SPI and SWP pad. - The software interface of the TOE with the hardware consists of Special Function Registers (SFR) and CPU instructions. - The TRNG interface of the TOE is defined by the DTRNG FRO M libraries interface. - The Bootloader interface and the System API interface

+- The RSA interface of the TOE is defined by the RSA/ECC/SHA library interface (optional). - The interface to the ECC and SHA calculations is defined from the RSA/ECC/SHA library interface (optional)